visgl/loaders.gl/docs/specifications/category-3d-tiles.md

 > The 3D tiles category is still under development.

-The 3D Tiles category generalizes hierarchical geospatial data structures.
-It is being defined for the [OGC 3D Tiles](https://www.opengeospatial.org/standards/3DTiles) standard but may be generalized to handle the [OGC i3s](https://www.opengeospatial.org/standards/i3s) standard and the `potree` format as well.
+The 3D Tiles category defines a generalized, slightly abstracted representation of hierarchical geospatial data structures.

+It is being defined to be able to represent the [OGC 3D Tiles](https://www.opengeospatial.org/standards/3DTiles) standard but is intended to be generalized and extended to handle the similar formats, potentially such as [OGC i3s](https://www.opengeospatial.org/standards/i3s) standard and the `potree` format as well.

 ## Concepts